Directors and company secretaries will often change over the life of a company. Changes will arise for a variety of reasons including:

 Very simple to process and completely free of charge using Inform DirectStart Now

 When there are no particular provisions, a director may resign at any time by notice to the company.
 Ideally, the notice of resignation should be in writing, although this is not specifically required by law.
+We’ve created a template resignation letter for directors which you can adapt and use.

 It's the company's responsibility to tell Companies House